wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 <strong>Implement and manage semantic models (20–25%)</strong>

-Design and build semantic models
+Design and build semantic models:
    * Choose a storage mode, including Direct Lake
    * Identify use cases for DAX Studio and Tabular Editor 2
    * Implement a star schema for a semantic model